Here’s a quick guide on how to add a superscript in Google Sheets:

-To add superscript in Google Sheets using the CHAR function, follow the steps given below:
+To add a superscript in Google Sheets using the CHAR function, follow the steps given below:

 For example, to insert superscript 5, for which the Unicode value is 8309, to base 10 we type in the following:

-Similarly, we can add multiple numbers as superscripts using the CHAR function, separating each CHAR function by “&”.
+Similarly, we can add multiple numbers as superscripts in Google Sheets using the CHAR function, separating each CHAR function by “&”.
 The base of the exponent is enclosed by quotation marks and also separated by “&”, as shown in the example below.

-Adding subscript is no different from adding superscript.
+Adding subscripts is no different from adding superscripts in Google Sheets.
 We use the same formula but change the code for the corresponding subscript we want to insert.